coder187/ci_ms3_cookbook/README.md

   * Code Institute Courseware
   * [Stackoverflow](https://stackoverflow.com/) for help with debugging css and javascript.
   * [Jinja Docs](https://jinja.palletsprojects.com/) to learn jinja templating and routing.
-  * This project takes inspiration from the TaskMan walkthtough project.
+  * This project takes inspiration from the TaskMan walkthrough project.

 ### Media
   * I used code from [http://jsfiddle.net/SirusDoma/ayf832td/](http://jsfiddle.net/SirusDoma/ayf832td/) to help with password validation